Xiar-fatah/RiskBudgeting.jl/docs/src/newton.md

 ```

 !!! note
-    Note that the modified Spinu's algorithm proposed by Choi, J., & Chen, R. can obtain negative weights,
-    which according to the constraints of risk budgeting should not occur.
+    Note that the modified Spinu's algorithm (fastnewton) proposed by Choi, J., & Chen, R. can obtain negative weights, which according to the constraints of risk budgeting should not occur.

 ```@docs
 fastnewton